 At this stage of his presidency though, it seems safe to say said “hope” has been considerably misplaced, with the expectations accompanying it remaining for the most part as unrequited now as they were possibly unrealistic to begin with.

-If Obama has failed, it is in two fundamental ways: he failed to change the way Washington worked, a pledge which he must have known was as unrealistic as it was disingenuous.
-In the former, few would argue the aforementioned “forces” aren’t still very much in charge of how Washington works, and in reality they have become more entrenched on his watch.
+If Obama has failed, (in this writer’s view it is beyond dispute), then it is all the more accentuated because of the successes he promised to deliver.
+And such failure should be viewed from two fundamental perspectives: Firstly, he failed to change the way Washington worked, a pledge which he must have known was as unrealistic as it was disingenuous.
+Few would argue the aforementioned “forces” aren’t still very much in charge of how Washington works, and in reality they have become more entrenched on his watch.
 To a not inconsiderable degree, the enhanced power and influence of these “forces” has been–both wittingly and unwittingly–facilitated by policies pursued and/or actions taken by Obama.

 Yet more objective observers would argue it is because millions of hopeful Americans accorded the candidate cum president enormous, possibly unprecedented, reserves of “integrity and credibility” to begin with.